 They provide add-ons & extensions for unique functionality.
-And most importantly, they also provide the hosting (aka the server where your website files live) & security all in one price.
-There is no way to self-host Wix on your own server – that would defeat their main point of maximum convenience (even though you can have email and domain name elsewhere) See Wix plans here.
+And most importantly, they also provide the hosting (aka the server where your website files live) & security all at one price.
+There is no way to self-host Wix on your own server – that would defeat their main point of maximum convenience (even though you can have email and domain name elsewhere) See Wix plans.

-WordPress is technically free website software that you manage your website content, designs and functionality.
+WordPress is technically free website software that manages your website content, designs, and functionality.
 But it’s used in two different ways.

 First, there’s self-hosted WordPress (aka “WordPress.org).
 It’s free, open-source, community-supported software that anyone can install on any server that meets minimum requirements.
 You pay for hosting, install WordPress and run your website how you like.
 I made a tool & tutorial to try self-hosted WordPress here.
 I wrote a WordPress self-hosted setup guide here.

 Second, there’s WordPress.com.
 It’s a hosted platform service sold by the main corporate supporter of WordPress.
 With WordPress.com, you can get any website running a hosted version of WordPress for free.
 You then pay for upgrades.
-See WordPress.com’s plans here.
+See WordPress.com’s plans.